 These clean countries are the places on earth with best air quality, the countries with the best outdoor spaces, and the countries with the cleanest cities.
 From the snow capped mountains of Canada to the sparkling waters of Costa Rica, there is no shortage of beauty to behold when visiting the most spotless countries on the planet.What is the cleanest country in the world?
 Which ones have cleanest streets?
 What is the world's cleanest country?
 In what country can I find the cleanest cities in the world?
 This ranking of the cleanest countries in the world should get you on the right path to countries with the cleanest air, countries with the least litter, and the overall cleanest countries on the planet.

 Switzerland, officially the Swiss Confederation, is a federal parliamentary republic consisting of 26 cantons, with Bern as the seat of the federal authorities, the so-called Bundesstadt.
 The country is situated in Western and Central Europe, where it is bordered by Italy to the south, France to the west, Germany to the north, and Austria and Liechtenstein to the east.
-Switzerland is a landlocked country geographically divided between the Alps, the Swiss Plateau and the Jura, spanning an area of 41,285 km².
-While the Alps occupy the greater part of the territory, the Swiss population of approximately 8 million people is concentrated mostly on the Plateau, where the largest cities are to be ...more on Wikipedia
+Switzerland is a landlocked country geographically divided between the Alps, the Swiss Plateau and the Jura, spanning an area of 41,285 km². ...more on Wikipedia

 Norway, officially the Kingdom of Norway, is a sovereign and unitary monarchy whose territory comprises the western portion of the Scandinavian Peninsula plus Jan Mayen and the Arctic archipelago of Svalbard.
 The Antarctic Peter I Island and the sub-Antarctic Bouvet Island are dependent territories and thus not considered part of the Kingdom.
 Norway also lays claim to a section of Antarctica known as Queen Maud Land.
 Until 1814, the Kingdom included the Faroe Islands, Greenland, and Iceland.
 Norway has a total area of 385,252 square kilometres and a population of 5,109,059 people.
 The country shares a long eastern border with Sweden.
 Norway is bordered by Finland and Russia to the ...more on Wikipedia